build2-packaging/libpthread-meta/README.md

-A metadata library is a binless library also usually without any headers and whose only purpose is to export dependency on other, normally platform-specific system library or libraries.
-By convention, such libraries are name by appending `-meta` (or `_meta`, `Meta`; depending on your naming convention) to the original library name (it's also a good idea to check that such a name does not by any chance clash with anything existing).
+A metadata library is a binless library also usually without any headers and whose only purpose is to export dependency on other, normally platform-specific system, library or libraries.
+By convention, such libraries are named by appending `-meta` (or `_meta`, `Meta`; depending on the original library's naming convention) to the original library name.
+It's also a good idea to check that the resulting name does not by any chance clash with anything existing.